 Some advance notice about:

 Getting around: I predict by the end of the first weekend you'll already be a pro in using the Tube and you'll be well on your way learning the bus system of London.
 We'll be using both for our transport throughout the month in London.
-The program will provide you with an Oyster card, which allows you to get started paying for your rides on public transportation and which you will need to reload to accommodate our transportation for class throughout the month.
-I'll be asking you to reserve about $100 of your spendable money for your transportation cost once we get to London.
-And remember, the Oyster card works both during and and after class time, so you'll be able to get around London on your own as well with this purchase.
+The program will provide you with an Oyster card, which allows you to pay for your rides on public transportation, usually for the entire time we are in London.
+The Oyster card works both during and and after class time, so you'll be able to get around London on your own as well.

 Class times/free time: Class will meet Monday through Friday each week.
 The program offers one-day Weekend Explore excursions for an extra fee that will take you to Stonehenge/Winchester and Dover Castle/Canterbury.
 You can also travel on your own or with friends once class ends on Friday.
 Minibreak usually begins at noon on the Thursday of week 3 and ends at 5 p.m. on Monday of week 4, so you'll have five days to travel a bit further than usual.